-- •The World Bank estimates that more than \$1 Trillion dollars is actually paid in bribes annually. - Reduced corruption (Chile, Costa Rica, Slovenia) significantly increases per capita income (www.worldbank.org). - •96% of top executives list bribery as the most likely form of corruption. - •Incidences of bribery has increased nearly 50% from 2016 from 15 to 21%.
+- •The World Bank estimates that more than \$1 Trillion dollars is actually paid in bribes annually. - Reduced corruption (Chile, Costa Rica, Slovenia) significantly increases per capita income (www.worldbank.org). - •96% of top executives list bribery as the most likely form of corruption. - •Incidences of bribery has increased from 10.9% in 2020 to 17% in 2020.